SYLLABUS Previous: 4.1 FFT with the

 as previously.

-edit the parameter to TimeStep=64, add some diffusion
+TimeStep=64, add some diffusion

 Diffusion=0.3 and compare the solution obtained with a single step